ashleyfarrugia89/dremio-aws-edition-client/README.md

 | private 	| Flag to determine if the deployment should be public or private 	| No, default value is public |
 | custom_ami 	| AMI to use for Dremio coordinator 	| No, only for upgrades using a specific AMI |

-If you are using approach (1) then you can simply execute `python3 aws-edition-client.py upgrade true`, if you are using approach (2) then you can simply execute `python3 aws-edition-client.py upgrade false`.
+If you are using approach (1) then you can simply execute `python3 aws-edition-client.py upgrade true dremio-upgrade.conf`, if you are using approach (2) then you can simply execute `python3 aws-edition-client.py upgrade false dremio-upgrade.conf`.